lam206/dke_home_project/README.md

 ## Training Data

-I used the local SQL database tool SQLite to store the results of SPARQL queries locally and to do data analysis on.
+I used the local SQL database tool SQLite to store the results of SPARQL queries locally (at `src/main/python/tweetscov19_groundtruth_tweets.db`) and to do data analysis on.
 I stored three main tables, one for each of the following queries, which retrieve tweet, tag and user mention information, respectively.